-Rule 4: Only available with high deductible health plans
+Rule 4: Only available with high deductible health care plans

-In 2019, the IRS defines this as having a minimum deductible of $1,350 and maximum deductible (and out of pocket expense) of $6,750 if you’re in a self-only plan.
+In 2021, the IRS defines this as having a minimum annual deductible of $1,400 and maximum deductible (and out of pocket expense) of $7,000 if you’re in a self-only plan.
 So, your annual deductible must fall between that range.

-If you’re outside of these ranges, unfortunately you cannot use a HSA.
+If you’re outside of these ranges, unfortunately, you cannot use an HSA.

 Rule 5: Annual contribution limits

-In 2019, the annual contribution limit to a HSA is $3,500 for someone on a self-only plan.
+In 2021, the annual contribution limit to an HSA is $3,600 for someone on a self-only plan.

 Rule 6: Limited people can use it